top of page

 Static balance is your ability to maintain your body’s centre of mass over its base of support while at rest.
 In simple terms, it is your ability to hold a position without wobbling or falling when you are not moving.

 Although static balance may seem passive, it is actually a highly active process.
-As mentioned above, your brain continuously processes information from your eyes, vestibular system (inner ear), and sensory receptors in your muscles and joints to keep you upright.
+As mentioned above, your brain continuously processes information from your eyes, vestibular system, and sensory receptors in your muscles and joints to keep you upright.

 Examples of static balance in daily life include standing on one leg during a yoga class, waiting in line at the supermarket, or maintaining your balance while standing on a bus.